cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 Congratulations!!
 You have done it.

-### Checkout other CF commands
+### App information
+It's worth looking into the app status and logs.

-### Lets see app status
+### App status
 ```console
 cf app node-app

 ```
+The command will print node-app with `running` status and app metrics if available.

-### what about logs
+### App logs
 ```console
 cf logs --recent node-app

 ```

+The command will print app related logs.
+There is a known issue with app logs where it collects and prints `Envory` related logs.
+Future versions will only show app related evnets.

-### Also, check out routes
+### App routes
 ```console
 cf routes

 ```

-Next, we will go on a journey to understand how an app is actually deployed, how it is built, components that are involved in creating the app and so on.
+In the next section, we will go on a journey to understand how an app is actually deployed, how it is built, system components that are involved in creating the app and much more.
 Lets start!!!

 ## Inspecting App pods
-First, lets look at our apps.
-The app is actually deployed to `cf-workloads` namespace (more on namespaces in the next coming sections).
+Lets look at our apps from Kubernetes point of view.
+The app is actually deployed as a Deployment pod to `cf-workloads` namespace (more on namespaces in the next coming sections).
 Run the command to see the pods.

 ```console
 kubectl get pods -n cf-workloads